FinnMidd/DBSchema-Challenges/README.md

 ## Solutions

 Discover proposed solutions to challenges in the `Solutions` directory.
-Solutions are provided in the form of SQL scripts (`solution.sql`) to help you compare your approach with others.
+Solutions are provided in the form of markdown files (`solution.md`) to help you compare your approach with others.

 ## SQL Scripts